 There's a useful question that almost never gets asked in city budget meetings: why does your municipality own its water treatment plant but rent its public records system?

 It's not a trick question.
-The water plant is critical infrastructure — it has to work every day, it serves the entire community, it's subject to regulatory requirements, and failure has real consequences.
-A city employs or contracts the people who maintain it because the alternative — depending on a single private company with no obligation to keep the price stable or the service running — would be an unacceptable risk to public health.
+The water plant is critical infrastructure.
+It has to work every day, it serves the entire community, it's subject to regulatory requirements, and failure has real consequences.
+A city employs or contracts the people who maintain it because the alternative (depending on a single private company with no obligation to keep the price stable or the service running) would be an unacceptable risk to public health.

 Now describe the software that manages your FOIA requests, your permitting workflows, your council agendas, your 311 system.
 It has to work every day.
 It serves the entire community.
 It's subject to regulatory requirements.
-And failure has real consequences — missed public records deadlines mean legal liability, broken permitting systems mean stalled development, inaccessible council documents mean eroded public trust.
+And failure has real consequences: missed public records deadlines mean legal liability, broken permitting systems mean stalled development, inaccessible council documents mean eroded public trust.

 Yet the default model for municipal software is the one we'd never accept for physical infrastructure: total dependency on a vendor who owns the system, controls the data, sets the price, and can change the terms at renewal.

-What Chattanooga got right — and what it didn't finish
+What Chattanooga got right, and what it didn't finish

 When Chattanooga built its municipal fiber network in 2010, it was treated as radical.
 A city-owned gigabit internet service, competing with private ISPs?
 The business community warned it would fail.
 The incumbents sued to stop it.
 Fifteen years later, Chattanooga's network is a case study in what happens when a municipality treats connectivity as public infrastructure rather than a private service.
 The network is self-sustaining, it's attracted billions in economic development, and it gives the city control over a resource that most communities have surrendered entirely to two or three national carriers.